 The 1990s brought one of the most successful USAID projects to the Dominican Republic, a Private Voluntary Organization (PVO) co-financing project that began in 1990.
-USAID worked with 17 NGOs to improve economic and social conditions for Dominicans throughout the country in an effort co-founded by USAID, NGOs, and Dominican communities.
+As a co-founder, USAID worked with 17 NGOs and Dominican communities to improve economic and social conditions for Dominicans throughout the country.
 USAID also began working directly with the Dominican Government and NGOs to address the AIDS epidemic.
 USAID programs worked to reduce the rate of HIV/AIDS infection through public education, emphasizing prevention and contraceptive distribution.

 Another challenge facing the country in the 1990s was the need for a more democratic society.
 USAID funded the Democratic Initiatives project which had three priority areas: an educational program to encourage wide participation in the democratic process; an institutional reform program that sought to modernize the Dominican Government in the areas of electoral reform, the social service sector, and the judiciary system; and data banks and census surveys.

 In the beginning of the 2000s, USAID worked to strengthen governance and build effective, transparent institutions that confront corruption and better serve citizens.
-Despite the challenges, USAID has had notable successes in supporting the development of laws, policies, and institutions that will sustain our achievements over the long-term in Dominican political, economic, and social systems.
+Despite the challenges, USAID had notable successes in supporting the development of laws, policies, and institutions that will sustain our achievements over the long-term in Dominican political, economic, and social systems.